IDAES/idaes-pse/docs/property_models/water.rst

 roots.

 The external property functions are written in C++ and complied such that they can be called by AMPL solvers.
-See the :ref:`installation instructions
-<install:Installation>` for information about compiling these
+See the :ref:`idaes_installation` page for information about compiling these functions.
-functions.
 The external functions provide both first and second derivatives for all property function calls, however at phase transitions some of these functions may be non-smooth.